 Aran Singanayagam is an MRC Clinician Scientist, Group Leader at the Centre for Molecular Bacteriology and Infection (CMBI) at Imperial College and Consultant in Respiratory Medicine at the Royal Brompton and Harefield NHS trust.

-Aran qualified from the University of Edinburgh medical school in 2005.
+Aran qualified from the University of Edinburgh medical school in 2005 achieving distinction in his final examinations.
 He intercalated with a BSc. in Physiology and was awarded First Class Honours.
 In 2009, he was appointed to the post of NIHR Academic Clinical Fellow in Respiratory Medicine at Imperial College.
 A Wellcome Trust Clinical Research Training Fellowship enabled him to undertake a PhD. using experimental models to understand how the commonly used inhaled therapy fluticasone propionate can impair immune responses to rhinovirus infection.
 He identified type I interferon as a central regulator of antibacterial immunity and mucus production during virus-induced exacerbations of COPD.
 This work led to a first author publication in Nature Communications (accessible here).